1902 – 1957

 One of the most fascinating aspects of comedy is its extreme subjectivity.
 Spatial, temporal or hierarchical boundaries can make or break a comic, the difference between side-splitting joy and stoney-faced silence.
 The great divide of the Atlantic is the most prominent example; how many British Variety or film stars failed to make it in the States?
 Even within their own country, audience reception for these stars ran to volatile extremes.
 Perhaps no performer exhibits this better than Frank Randle.
 A character comic of the 1930s-50s, he specialised in masterfully crafted human caricatures.
 Though carefully drawn, the ‘types’ he chose to burlesque were specific not just to Britain, but to the distinct identity of the Northern working classes.

 As a result, even within his own country he was of a highly localised appeal, both geographically and within the class system.
-Opinions on him violently jostled shoulders with one another, and still do.
-Revered as a demi-god by many, he has been equally reviled as “pure filth” by others.
+Opinions on him violently jostled shoulders, and still do.
+Revered as a demi-god by many, to others he was “pure filth” .
 Randle was the epitome of “low comedy”, in behaviour and appearance.
 His body was a terminally mismatched assortment of gangly limbs, forever flapping in a glorious, dipsomaniac incoherence.
 His face was pure clown: a nose that drooped like a melting candle stub over a toothless mouth, curved up into a crafty grin or lecherous gurn.
 His eyes were piercing flashlights, alive with shifty glances and a dangerous glint.
 His was not the wistful clown-white mask of a Langdon or Keaton, nor even the cheeky, grinning façade of a George Formby, but the face of a comic anarchist.

 Randle’s anarchy was exhibited through performance and real-life.
 At his peak of notoriety, he broke middle-class taboos, ridiculed sacred cows and flouted authority.
 On stage, he belched, cursed, and spoofed dignity, but his real-life antics were even more colourful.
 Legends abound of his Plinian temper, of his firearm rages; of his dentures hurled into the front row of audiences; of wrecked dressing rooms or arson attacks on hotels that met his disfavour.
 Yet his public loved him for it.
 John Fisher likened Randle to the trickster Gods of Native American folklore, an excellent analogy.
 He seemed to exist to cause comic disruption, to ruffle stuffed shirts and, as he might put it, “poke me eye in the finger” of social convention.
 On-screen and off, Randle was a pulsating bundle of conflicting emotions that just could not be contained.
 He was, above all else, fascinating, as a comic and as a human being.